fkemps/FortiPoC-Toolkit-for-GCP/README.md

 You can allowed/denied access to the FortiPoC's by simply running `gcpcmd.sh -ip-address-add` or `gcpcmd.sh --ip-address-remove` respectively while you're connected onto the location network.
 It will automatically obtain your public IP-address and add/remove it to the GCP firewall rule-set.

 `./gcpcmd.sh --ip-address-add`

+By adding [IP-ADDRESS] argumnet you can specify which IP-address to add/remove.

+`./gcpcmd.sh --ip-address-add 10.1.1.1`

 ```
 Adding public-ip 10.1.1.1 to GCP ACL to allow access from this location